 Most widely used wood in quality constructions is Ash wood.
 It is neither cheap nor too expensive but has certain good characteristics such as moderate bending and crushing strengths, less movement in form of shrinkage and swelling.
 It has straight grains and white brownish in color.

 Mohagni is very fine and highly recommended type of wood used in quality constructions.
-It is cheaper than diyar but expensive as compare to Ash wood.
+It is cheaper than diyar but expensive as compare to Meranti.
 It has reddish brown color and a very flat and fine surface.
 Just like diyar it has characteristics of resisting termite attacks and very less movement after it is dried.
 Due to its hardness it is highly recommended for doors.
 However only drawback is that it can be finished in dark coloured polish due to its natural dark tone.
+It is available in two qualities, mohaagni and sapele.

 Commonly known as “Diyar wood”, extracted from the national tree of Pakistan.
 It is very durable but expensive wood used in construction of houses.
 It has straight, fine and even textured grains.
 It has a characteristic of very low or no movement; i-e shrinking and swelling rarely takes place in this type of wood.
 It is also not vulnerable to termite and other insects attacks.